 SF Service Flow.
-A unidirectional flow of packets on the RF interface of a
+A unidirectional flow of packets on the RF interface of a DOCSIS system.

-DOCSIS system.

 SFID Service Flow ID.
-A 32-bit integer assigned by the CMTS to each number space.
+A 32-bit integer assigned by the CMTS to each DOCSIS Service number space.

-DOCSIS Service Flow defined within a DOCSIS RF MAC domain.
+Flow defined within a DOCSIS RF MAC domain.
 SFIDs are considered to be in either the upstream direction (USFID) or downstream direction (DSFID).
-Upstream Service Flow IDs and Downstream Service Flow IDs are allocated from the same SFID assigns a permanent SFID to each SFR of a message.
+Upstream Service Flow IDs and Downstream Service Flow IDs are allocated from the same SFID parameters of Configuration Files and Dynamic Service messages to temporarily identify a defined Service Flow.
+The CMTS assigns a permanent SFID to each SFR of a message.

 SFR Service Flow Reference.
-A 16-bit message element used within the native signaling at the edge of the IP network.
+A 16-bit message element used within the DOCSIS TLV signaling at the edge of the IP network.
 In particular, the SS7 SG function translates variants ISUP and TCAP in an SS7-Internet Gateway to a common version of ISUP and TCAP.